Colleges by Location

 Non-need-based financial aid is any type of financial aid provided to a student who does not meet the criteria for need-based aid.
 The most popular forms of non-need-based financial aid for students are loans and grants, like Direct Unsubsidized Stafford Loans, Graduate PLUS Loans, Parent PLUS Loans, and the Teacher Education Access for College and Higher Education (TEACH) Grant.

-Institutional non-need-based scholarships or grants were given to 305 students overall (including freshmen) at University of Washington in 2023.
-Institutional help in the form of non-need-based scholarships or grants was given to 102 full-time freshmen.
-The total amount of institutional scholarships and awards that were not based on financial need was $12,135,404.
+Institutional non-need-based scholarships or grants were given to 331 students overall (including freshmen) at University of Washington in 2024.
+Institutional grants or scholarships that are not based on financial need were given to 108 full-time freshman.
+The total amount of institutional scholarships and awards that were not based on financial need was $14,502,834.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
-The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $3,866,153 USD.
+The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $3,995,801 USD.

 Majors